LeonorPDX/LeonorPDX.github.io/_posts/2020-09-02-the_hikers_app_2_0_javascript.markdown

 The first step for me was sketching out a work plan, including user stories and wire frames of how I wanted my pages to look and work.
 I organized the work plan chronologically, highlighting when I should be moving back and forth between working on the frontend and the backend.
 Once I had decided on a plan of action, I was able to hit the ground running and start with building my backend.

 The backend is based on Rails and Active Record to manage a database and communicate JSON to the frontend via RESTful routes.
-When generating the new app, I used the `--api` flag so Rails only create the files I would need for the backend.
+When generating the new app, I used the `--api` flag so Rails only created the files I would need for the backend.
 With my previous experience in Rails, I was able to get models, associations, routes, and controller actions configured very efficiently.
 Within 15 minutes of running `rails new`, I was in the console working with seed data and making sure everything on my backend was running smoothly.
 I then created the new frontend directory:

 ```
 javascript-hikers-app/